vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

     ![ssm-run-command-results](./images/assess-run-command-results.png)

     You have now installed the Amazon Inspector agent on the instances in the environment.

-## Use Amazon Inspector to scan the instances

 ### Configure the Amazon Inspector target